PratilipiAich/Plant-Nursery-Management-System/README.md

 ### Features
 The plant nursery management system is desktop application for a plant database.
 It consists of a "garden" database that comprises of:
-	- Plant Table
+	-Plant Table
-	- Supplier Table
+	-Supplier Table
-	- Orders Table
+	-Orders Table
-	- Category Table
+	-Category Table
-	- Customer Table
+	-Customer Table

-# NOTE: The following project was created by team of two:
+## NOTE: The following project was created by a team of two:
 	- Pratilipi Aich (https://github.com/PratilipiAich)
 	- Srishti Nema (https://github.com/srishti-nema)